govindgnair23/My_Quarto_Website/blog/2019-02-21-introduction-to-bayesian-methods/index.markdown

 title: Introduction to Bayesian Methods
 date: "2019-02-21"
 categories: [Article,R,Statistics]
-description: An Introduction to Bayesian Methods for Beginners
+description: "An Introduction to Bayesian Methods for Beginners"
 ---